It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 How long do warrants last in Michigan?

 Felony and misdemeanor warrants never expire and last forever in Michigan.
+A warrant will remain in the system until a judge orders its removal or dismissal.

 How do you check for warrants in Michigan?